TimeDoctor/Falalalabot/readme.md

-#FaLaLaLaBot
+#Year of the Linux Desktop Bot
-**A Twitter Bot by Daniel Plemmons**
+**A Twitter Bot originally written by Daniel Plemmons**

+**Then I screwed it up**

 **NOTE:** This was written on Christmas-Eve in a rush.
 Probably not the best code ever.

-FaLaLaLaBot is a very simple twitter bot that finds tweets once per hour where the poster has said "Tis the season to be..."  and reposts it with a FaLaLaLaLa.
-It trys to avoid things it has said before (though it isn't great at it.)
+Year of the Linux Desktop Bot is a very simple twitter bot that finds tweets once per hour where the poster has said "Year of the Linux Desktop"  and reposts it.
+It tries to avoid things it has said before (though it isn't great at it.)

 **Additional Requirements:**
 - python-twitter: https://github.com/bear/python-twitter.